Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 the associated `purse` object can contain.
 Otherwise it throws an error.
 If you send a party a deposit facet object, you should also tell them what `brand` of assets it accepts.

-**tyg todo: See agoric-sdk/packages/ERTP/src/types.js.
-At line 221 it defines a depositFacet with a receive() operation to add assets to the associated purse.
-But lines 253-254 specify that depositFacet uses deposit() to add assets.
-Which (or both?) is/are correct?
-Note to self to update API docs with answer.**

 ## Purses

 ![Purse methods](./assets/purse.svg)

 Purses have four API methods:
 - [`purse.getCurrentAmount()`](https://agoric.com/documentation/ertp/api/purse.html#purse-getcurrentamount)
   - Returns a description of the digital assets currently stored in the `purse` as an `amount`.
 Note that a `purse` can be empty.
   - ```js
-    const { quatloosIssuer } = makeIssuerKit('quatloos');
     const quatloosPurse = quatloosIssuer.makeEmptyPurse();
     // Balance should be 0 Quatloos.
     const currentBalance = quatloosPurse.getCurrentAmount();
+    // Deposit a payment of 5 Quatloos quatloosPurse.deposit(quatloosPayment5);
+    // Balance should be 5 Quatloos
+    const newBalance = quatloosPurse.getCurrentAmount());
     ```
 - [`purse.deposit(payment, optAmount)`](https://agoric.com/documentation/ertp/api/purse.html#purse-deposit-payment-optamount)
-  - Deposit the digital asset contents of a `payment` into this `purse`,
+  - Deposit the digital asset contents of the `payment` into this `purse`,
     returning a description of the `payment` balance as an `amount`.
 If the optional argument
     `optAmount` does not equal the `payment` balance,  or if `payment`
     is an unresolved promise, it throws an error.
   - ```js
-    const { quatloosIssuer, quatloosMint, quatloosAmountMath } = makeIssuerKit('Quatloos');
     const quatloosPurse = quatloos.Issuer.makeEmptyPurse();
     const quatloosPayment = quatloosMint.mintPayment(quatloosAmountMath.make(123));
     const quatloos123 = quatloosmountMath.make(123);